 - The data gathered from the Faculty Assessment Form, which evaluates students' professional dispositions and wellness (as rated by course instructors) shows that students mostly function within the meets expectations range and this is the expectation for students in our program.
 Additionally, this aided the faculty (instructors and advisors) in identifying students who may be in need of additional support and/or professional development during biannual student reviews.
 Further, this data was used by the APCE Review and Retention Committee for student referrals in the development of plans to help students to improve their professionalism and personal wellness.
 The Faculty Assessment Form will continue being implemented for these reasons. - Report data was provided to faculty and instructors in order to aid them in making decisions about course content helping them to identify areas where students may need more instruction and/or support.
 This data was employed by faculty/instructors to aid them in making curriculum changes such as changing course textbooks, adding/changing readings, changing assignments, etc. - Practicum and internship data, such as case-conceptualization and self-supervision data were used by practicum and internship instructors and program faculty to identify areas where individual students need more support and instruction in specific areas.
 Site supervisor assessment data is used in the same way and aids in determining students who are struggling in certain areas at their site, allowing faculty instructors and university supervisors to provide more support and supervision in specific areas.
-This data also serves as a tool to aid faculty and site supervisors to use a common language and assessment tool, which helps them to discuss and address student concerns more effectively. - After decreases in scores related to proficiency in Social and Cultural Diversity from 2021-2022 data, the faculty decided to move APCE 623 earlier in the course sequence and make it a pre-requisite for APCE 612.
-This will go into effect for the 2023-2024 academic year. - With an overall improvement in scores across courses, data suggests faculty have implemented student and program feedback to make significant improvements.
+This data also serves as a tool to aid faculty and site supervisors to use a common language and assessment tool, which helps them to discuss and address student concerns more effectively.

+• With an overall improvement in scores across courses, data suggests faculty have implemented student and program feedback to make significant improvements.

-In sum, the data gathered throughout the academic year 2022-2023 and provided in this report are used to aid program faculty members to have a better understanding of student and program needs and the data provide program faculty members with guidance regarding areas where program modifications and policy changes are needed.
+In sum, the data gathered throughout the academic year 2023-2024 and provided in this report are used to aid program faculty members to have a better understanding of student and program needs and the data provide program faculty members with guidance regarding areas where program modifications and policy changes are needed.